 Moreover, ISP's main job is to ensure you can access the internet services on your device without any issues.
 While at the same time, it maintains both the hardware and the software network infrastructure, making it possible for you to access the Internet.

 Today, we will find out the importance of ISP, how it provides an internet connection, and what things you need to consider when selecting your ISP.

 What Is An ISP?

-With the advancement in computers and other network-related technology, it was evident for the internet population to grow at a tremendous rate.
-But the two most important inventions which fueled up internet users are the invention of affordable personal computers and the ethernet connection.
-For a lot of people, ISP is a cable company that, in addition to providing a TV subscription, offers internet connectivity.
-ISP forms a connection between your computer and all the servers, which as a whole, store all the information present on the Internet.
+With the advancement in computers and other network-related technology, it was evident that the internet population grew tremendously.
+But the two most important inventions that fueled internet users are the invention of affordable personal computers and the ethernet connection.

 The Working Of ISP

-When your personal computer gets connected to the Internet, it goes through a number of hops before it finally reaches its destination.
-If you are using a modem for the internet connectivity, your traffic will go from your modem to your Tier 2 ISP provider to Tier 1 ISP network, and then it goes again through a different set of ISPs before it is finally received at the destination.
+When your personal computer gets connected to the Internet, it goes through several hops before it finally reaches its destination.
+If you use a modem (router) for internet connectivity, your traffic will go from your modem to your Tier 2 ISP provider and then to the Tier 1 ISP network.
+Then it goes again through a different set of ISPs before receiving it at the destination.

 Can You Connect To The Internet Without Using ISP?

 So now we are almost in the very middle of our article, and we are sure there is one question that might be lurking in your mind.
 If you are thinking about accessing the Internet without getting connected to that ISP, you are not the first to find an alternative ISP.
 But the hard truth is, no, you won't be able to access the Internet if you don't have an ISP connection.